 Developers tend to focus their efforts on the supported versions of Joomla and it can be difficult finding extensions for older versions of Joomla which are no longer listed in the Joomla Extensions directory.
 This makes it difficult to add new features for older versions of Joomla.

 As web hosting companies keep up to date with server software such as the latest supported versions of PHP, older versions of Joomla will eventually break.
-For example, Joomla 1.5 websites will run on fine on PHP 5.3 or possibly PHP 5.4 at most but PHP 5.4 went end of life in 2015.
+For example, Joomla 1.5 websites will officially run fine on PHP 5.3, will often run fine on PHP 5.6 but won't run on PHP 7.
+PHP 5.3, PHP 5.4 and PHP 5.5 are all end of life.

 Older versions of PHP have unpatched security vulnerabilities that could result in your website becoming compromised.